about ford and guy

 - re-use all fabric scraps where possible.
 We sort them into ‘small’ and ‘tiny’ and use the small bits for small pattern pieces such as pockets and small products such as face scrubbies (make-up remover pads) and hair scrunchies.
 In addition to this, we use the tiny bits to fill cushions or as part of jewellery or art.

-- design clothes that are comfortable, soft and let you breathe.
-Moreover, we strive for timeless designs so that they are easy to wear with other items.”
+- design clothes that are comfortable and timeless so that you want to wear them for longer.”